Standard and Custom Objects

 Please note that Supaglue metadata fields differ slightly between Common Objects and Objects.

-Custom object
+Custom objects

 Configuration